 It is important when you have had an extended period of time off of running that you take a few precautionary steps to prevent running injuries.
 Most commonly we see repetitive strain/overuse injuries as people ramp up their distance too quickly.
 If you keep in shape over the winter by participating in other activities, your cardiovascular system is most likely able to transition to long-distance running quickly.
 That does not mean however that the rest of your musculoskeletal system is ready to go.

-There are other things you can do over the winter to ensure your body is prepared for spring running.
+There are other things you can do over the winter to ensure your Healthy Body is prepared for spring running.
 Preparing your calves and feet in early spring by doing heel drops and skipping can build up your calf and plantar fascia’s ability to handle the load that running will present.
-Building up to 3x40 heels drops twice a day and three minutes of skipping daily prior to starting your spring running can help your body transition more successfully to running.
+Building up to 3×40 heels drops twice a day and three minutes of skipping daily prior to starting your spring running can help your Healthy Body transition more successfully to running.
 These are just a few of the many suggestions we at ProActive Rehab can offer you to help you run injury free.